buzzqw/TUS/OBSS/markdown-separati/en/19-magic.md

 When required to pass or make a Magic Check, it is sufficient to not roll a Magical Critical Failure and pass the difficulty given by spell level.
 If required to achieve a Critical Success and the Magic Check does not achieve it, then any result obtained will be considered a Critical Failure.

-Magic Check as all check follow the Golden Rules, page .
+Magic Checks, like all checks, follow the Golden Rules, page .

-For each critical hit or magic critical that has been suffered in the round, the Magic Check is made with additional 4 penality..
+For each critical hit or magic critical that has been suffered in the round, the Magic Check is made with an additional 4 penalty..
 Any Critical Failures or Critical Successes are taken into account.

 >>> **Partecipate**: Grant a +1d6 in the Magic Check, or allow ignoring a 1 rolled in the Magic Check, when the character declares with expertise and emotion the casting of the spell.
 If they say *I cast a fireball* they will not get advantages, but if with passion they declare *By the Flame of Genesis may Nedraf destroy you with his sacred flames.
 Burn unworthy ones.
 Fireball!* then yes!.